farjaf/FanDuel/README.md

 ### 2. Build the Solution

-Navigate to the root directory of the solution and build the project:
+Open the solution (TradingSolutions.sln) in visual studio and build the project.

 ```bash
 dotnet build